 You say, "Well how do you know that?"
 Well Jesus made the story say that in verse 35, "And on the next day..."
 He stayed with him all night.
 He set his whole agenda aside.
 He gave up his own clothes, his own supplies, his own time.
 This is amazing for a stranger who was his worst enemy.
 And he stayed all night by his bed, making sure he was cared for.

 And that wasn't all either.
-Look at verse 35, "On the next day he took out two denarii and gave them to the innkeeper and said, 'Take care of him.'"
+Look at verse 35.
+"On the next day he took out two denarii and gave them to the innkeeper and said, 'Take care of him.'"
 Wanting to go on his journey he now put him in the care of an innkeeper, gives him two denarii.
 What would that sort of be in terms of inn care?
 The lowest would be that an inn would cost one thirty-second of a denarii.
-So he gave him enough for 64 days room and board.
+So he gave him enough for sixty-four days room and board.
 Now as I said, it's not a fancy place, but it's a place of shelter and food and rest.
-Probably the other side of the spectrum, some would say that an inn would cost one-twelfth of a denarii which would be 24 days worth.
-So somewhere between a month and two months room and board.
+Probably the other side of the spectrum, some would say that an inn would cost one-twelfth of a denarii, which would be twenty-four days worth; so somewhere between a month and two months room and board.
 That's pretty amazing, pretty generous.
 Never met the man, total stranger, doesn't know how he got in the condition he got into, doesn't ask how he got into that condition and Jesus doesn't put that part into the story, it doesn't matter.
-All that matters was here was a man whose heart was so full of love that when somebody came across his path, it didn't matter who he was, there was never a question of qualification, there was never a question, "Is he my neighbor or is he not?"
+All that matters was here was a man whose heart was so full of love that when somebody came across his path, it didn't matter who he was, there was never a question of qualification.
+There was never a question, "Is he my neighbor or is he not?"
 The only issue was how can I love that man to the full extent of his need?
 Whether he was a friend or an enemy had no bearing.

 And that's not all.
 He said to the innkeeper in verse 35, "Take care of him and whatever more you spend, when I return I will repay you."
 Now he has now exposed himself to serious extortion.
 He's left an open account.
 And he's saying, "I'm going to where I need to go, and you spend whatever you need to spend, give him whatever he needs for a full recovery.
 And when I come back, I'll pay you for that."